 Public Health Career Outlook in Kansas

-The table below shows the demand for and earnings of public health careers in Kansas, based on data provided by O*NET OnLine.
+The table below shows the demand for and earnings of public health careers in Kansas, based on data from the Bureau of Labor Statistics (May 2025).

 Biostatisticians